 Those four schools have combined for 23 championships alone, while Oregon State, California, and UCLA have all won at least one as well.
 The Beavers added six more wins to the conference’s legacy last season, and the 267 combined victories are second to none by a large margin.
 No other conference has more than 180 wins or 20 national titles, putting the Pac-12 in a league of its own.

-Louisville and Florida State each reached Omaha in 2019, giving the ACC two more appearances.
+NC State and Tennessee each reached Omaha in 2021, giving the ACC two more appearances.
 The ACC was the other conference to be represented in the College World Series by four teams.
 It pulled it off in 2006 when Clemson, Georgia Tech, Miami (Fla.) and North Carolina made it to Rosenblatt Stadium.
 Miami and Florida State are both in the top 5 in history in appearances at the College World Series with 25 and 23 respectively — with a Miami vs. Florida State showdown in the 1999 College World Series finals — while current members of the ACC have accounted for six titles.
 Perhaps not shockingly, the ACC’s 147 wins are also third-most.

 29 — Big Ten